Bluejay47/AviaryClasses/README.md

 ---

-## 🔧 **OTHER FIXES / CHANGES**
+## 🔧 ** BUG FIXES**

-### **Enduring Blade Mount Fix**
-Fixes vanilla bug where Arcane Weapon Enchantment doesn't work when Enduring Blade is active and the Magus is mounted.
-The fix prevents the mount's weapon enchantment logic from clearing the rider's weapon pool.

-### **Magic Deceiver + Red Salamandra Ring Compatibility** ✨
+### **Magic Deceiver + Red Salamandra Ring Compatibility**
-**The Change**: Allows Magic Deceiver archetype to use item-granted temporary spells while maintaining Magic Fusion balance.
+**Summary**: Allow Magic Deceiver to use item-granted temporary spells while maintaining Magic Fusion balance.
+NOTE: This is going to allow higher level spell progression than is typical with base game.
+This is an intentional implementation increasing the value of temporary spell sources for this archetype.

 **The Problem**:
 - Magic Deceiver's spellbook blocks ALL temporary spells from items (intentional to prevent broken Magic Fusion combinations)
-- Wanted certain "safe" items (Red Salamandra Ring fire spells) to work
+- Wanted certain safe items (Red Salamandra Ring fire spells) to work
 - Magic Fusion UI uses async reactive properties that couldn't be forced to refresh synchronously

 **The Solution - Two-Layer Defense System**: